May your heart be your guiding key.

 The combat utilizes Birth by Sleep mechanics, like Shotlock and Command Styles, but the battle system is straight outta Kingdom Hearts 2 with improved features.
 For example, casting magic is now a fluid motion.
-When Aqua casts Curaga, she keeps her momentum if she was moving, so she doesn’t have to stand in place.
+When Aqua casts Curaga, she keeps her momentum if she is moving, so she doesn’t have to stand in place.
 This makes magic the most dynamic it’s ever been, and I would use it frequently in every Heartless encounter.

 A Fragmentary Passage is rendered in Unreal Engine 4, so I don’t need to tell you the game is gorgeous.
-The environments in the Realm of Darkness are stunning and varied, and individual special effects like fire or smoke look incredible.
+The environments in the Realm of Darkness are stunning and varied, and individual special effects like fire or ice look incredible.
 Aqua and the other character models look great as well, as this is the first time the character’s in-game appearances matches the CG opening movies.

 Story-wise, A Fragmentary Passage is short and satisfying.
 It’s welcome character development for Aqua, lingering questions are answered, and most importantly, it leads directly into KH3.
 Where Sora, Donald, Goofy will start their adventure in the upcoming game is set up really intelligently, and again, I haven’t been more excited.